 OBD commands are actually sent to the vehicle embedded in a data packet (which can be up to 12 bytes in length).
-The standards require that three header bytes and an error checksum be included in every message, and the ELM320 inserts them automatically for the user (they never change in value, so are stored internally).
+The standards require that three header bytes and an error checksum be included in every message, and the ELM322 inserts them automatically for the user (they never change in value, so are stored internally).
 To view the extra bytes that are received with the vehicle's messages, issue an ATH1 internal command.

 Most OBD commands to the vehicle are one or two bytes in length, but some can be three or more bytes long.
-As the ELM320 is considered an experimenter's circuit, it will only transmit a maximum of three command bytes (or six hexadecimal digits) per message.
+As the ELM322 is considered an experimenter's circuit, it will only transmit a maximum of three command bytes (or six hexadecimal digits) per message.
 Attempts to send more will result in a syntax error, with the entire command being ignored and a single question mark being printed.

 The use of hexadecimal digits for data exchange was chosen as it is the most common data format used in the relevant SAE standards.
 It is consistent with mode request listings and is the most frequently used format for displaying results.
 For an electronics experimenter, it should not be very difficult to deal in hex numbers, but some may want to obtain a conversion table or keep a calculator nearby.
-All users messages have an initial (header) string of three bytes and a trailing check digit (CRC character) that is normally not displayed by the ELM320.
-To see this extra information, users should turn headers on by issuing ATH1.
-The default is H0 (headers off).
+All users will be required to manipulate the results in some way though (combine bytes and divide by 4 to obtain rpm, divide by 2 to obtain degrees of advance, etc.) and may find a software front-end helpful.